metafacture/metafacture-tutorial/10_Working_with_XML.md

 https://metafacture.org/playground/?flux=inputFile%0A%7C+open-file%0A%7C+decode-xml%0A%7C+handle-generic-xml%28attributeMarker%3D%22@%22%29%0A%7C+encode-yaml%0A%7C+print%0A%3B&data=%3C%3Fxml+version%3D%221.0%22+encoding%3D%22utf-8%22%3F%3E%0A%3Crecord%3E%0A++%3Ctitle+attribute%3D%22test%22%3ETest+value%3C/title%3E%0A%3C/record%3E

 Another important thing, when working with xml data sets is to specify the record tag.
 Default is the tag record.
-But other data sets have other tags that devide between records:
+But other data sets have different tags that separate records:

 https://metafacture.org/playground/?flux=%22http%3A//www.lido-schema.org/documents/examples/LIDO-v1.1-Example_FMobj00154983-LaPrimavera.xml%22%0A%7C+open-http%0A%7C+decode-xml%0A%7C+handle-generic-xml%28recordtagname%3D%22lido%22%29%0A%7C+encode-yaml%0A%7C+print%0A%3B